GameDev46/Drogic_Pro/README.md

 ## Saving and Loading

-- To save your creations simply press the save button on the top right navigation bar and a file will automatically be created and saved to your device.
+To save your creations simply press the save button on the top right navigation bar and a file will automatically be created and saved to your device.

-- To load your creations simply press the load button and you will be prompted to select a valid text file to load into your workspace
+To load your creations simply press the load button and you will be prompted to select a valid save file to load into your workspace